Book Your Couples Counselling Appointment Today!

 ACT is primarily a mindfulness based therapy that helps couples accept and validate all of their emotional experiences by removing shame and avoidance.

-Often when we have an emotional reaction that leaves us feeling stuck, it's because it's rooted in something that's happened in our past.
+Often, when we have an emotional reaction that leaves us feeling stuck, it's because it's rooted in something that's happened in our past.

 Partners learn to identify their inner voice - the one that judges themselves and their partners - and create space in their awareness to be able to move through difficult moments together.